From the Archives, 1972: These men join the sisters

 The first two males to coach as Sydney Hospital nurses graduated yesterday.

-Mr Graham Anderson, 38, of Gladesville, and Mr Michael Nossiter, 24, of Killara, obtained their certificates with 29 ladies graduands.
+Mr Graham Anderson, 38, of Gladesville, and Mr Michael Nossiter, 24, of Killara, acquired their certificates with 29 girls graduands.

 Mr Anderson began nursing in 1957, finishing a course in psychiatric nursing at Bloomfield Hospital, Orange.

-In 1969, he transferred to Gladesville Hospital, after which did 16 months coaching with Sydney Hospital to qualify for a certificates of basic nursing.
+In 1969, he transferred to Gladesville Hospital, after which did 16 months coaching with Sydney Hospital to qualify for a certificates of common nursing.

-He stated his sisters had been coaching at Bloomfield when he began, he had discovered the work rewarding and stayed.
-Originally he had entered the household commerce, at his father’s insistence, and skilled as an electroplater.
+He mentioned his sisters had been coaching at Bloomfield when he began, he had discovered the work rewarding and stayed.
+Originally he had entered the household commerce, at his father’s insistence, and educated as an electroplater.

-Married with two sons, Mr Anderson stated he would proceed working at Gladesville Hospital.
+Married with two sons, Mr Anderson mentioned he would proceed working at Gladesville Hospital.

 Loading

-Mr Nossiter, who initially skilled as an accountant, discovered nursing much more attention-grabbing.
+Mr Nossiter, who initially educated as an accountant, discovered nursing much more fascinating.

-“I can’t understand why more guys aren’t doing it,” he stated.
+“I can’t understand why more guys aren’t doing it,” he mentioned.
 “They need more, too.”

-He intends to spend the following few years travelling all over the world.
+He intends to spend the subsequent few years travelling all over the world.